SupeR19902/x720/README.md

 git clone https://github.com/Tristan79/x720.git
 ```

-Problems and usage overlaps with suptronics x700, x730 and x735 (v2) which uses the same software and probably the new x705, x725 and x750.
+Problems (and I mean big problems) and usage overlaps with suptronics x700, x730 and x735 (v2) which uses the same software and probably the new x705, x725 and x750.
 See review of x720.

 ### ToDo ###